Tornado outbreak rips across Deep South; at least 5 dead - WTMJ

 “Five people lost their lives and for those families, it will never be the same,” Calhoun County Sheriff Matthew Wade said at briefing Thursday evening.

-One of the victims in the hard-hit Ohatchee, Alabama area, was Dwight Jennings’s neighbor.
+Calhoun County Coroner Pat Brown on Friday identified the dead to Al.com as Joe Wayne Harris, 74, James William Geno, 72, Ebonique Harris, 28, Emily Myra Wilborn, 72, and Barbara Harris, 69.

+One of the victims in the hard-hit town of Ohatchee in eastern Alabama, a small community of about 1,170 people, was Dwight Jennings’s neighbor.
+The 72-year-old Geno was known to his friends as J.W. and in his youth had been a rodeo bull rider.
+Geno could make anything out of wood, Jennings said, and he loved to catfish.
+The two of them had planned to go fishing this weekend, Jennings said.
 Jennings spent several hours searching for his friend’s dog before the animal was found alive, he said.
-The two men had planned to go catfishing this weekend, Jennings lamented.

 As many as eight tornadoes might have hit Alabama on Thursday, said John De Block, a meteorologist with the National Weather Service in Birmingham.
 Multiple twisters sprang from a “super cell” of storms that later moved into Georgia, he said.